AntonNik0laev/HastebinClient-Win/README.md

 ##known issues

-For unknown reasons text from chrome brouser and windows console is not copied.
+For unknown reasons text from chrome browser and windows console is not copied.

 **Workarond:** Copy the text manually (using ctrl+C for example), then press the app shortcut.